 Dr. Figueroa received his PhD in Mechanical Engineering from Stanford University in 2006.
 In 2011, he was appointed Associate Professor in Biomedical Engineering at King's College London.
-He moved to the University of Michigan in 2014, where he is currently an Associate Professor in the Departments of Surgery and Biomedical Engineering.
+He moved to the University of Michigan in 2014, where he is currently a Professor in the Departments of Surgery and Biomedical Engineering.
 Dr. Figueroa's main expertise is image-based simulation of hemodynamics.
 His doctoral work focused on developing techniques for fluid-structure interaction and multi-scale modeling for subject-specific cardiovascular simulations.
 Dr. Figueroa's current research interests include:

 - Methods to predict the growth & remodeling of blood vessels in response to changes in their biomechanical environment.